 7. Promote communication

 A lot of couples who are considering marriage have never been married before and don’t know what to look forward to or what to expect.
-A lot of essentials of marriage, especially communication may seem like a foreign language for both parties involved in the relationship.
+A lot of essentials of marriage, especially communication, may seem like a foreign language for both parties involved in the relationship.

 8. Financial issues

 These eight instances are common reasons counseling before marriage is a good idea.
-Marriage can be one of the best times and experiences of a couple’s life, but without counseling, the relationship can take a turn for the worst.
+Marriage can be one of the best times and experiences of a couple’s life, but without pre marriage counseling, the relationship can take a turn for the worst.

 A final word on couple counseling before marriage

 Importance of premarital counseling can not be underlined enough.